Frequently Asked Questions

 semesters) by taking three courses in the fall and two courses in

-the spring (one of which is the internship).
+the spring (one of which is the practicum).
 Students must complete

-three museum studies courses before beginning an internship.
+three museum studies courses before beginning their practicum.

 Once I begin the Certificate program, do I have to take at least one